FabLabOfficinaH/laser-harp/README.md

 The project uses an Arduino Mega 2560 with a shield MP3 SparkFun - eight laser diodes 5V 5mW and eight LDR which detect the presence / absence of the laser beam.
 The whole system is positioned on a rigid structure in wood which allows the alignment of lasers with the LDR, even remote.
 We also added to the first version a color touch display which controls the octaves and the resonance frequencies.

+The new version of the software only requires an Arduino Mega and the MP3 shield.
+It is not necessary to use the TFT and TouchScreen libraries.
+Soon we will add the code for a smart display that only uses the Serial Port and doesn't weightens nor complicates the software.